nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage many contacts, groups and classes
+* has a need to manage many students, groups and classes
 * relatively more tech-savvy than the average population, able to perform complex tasks on digital platforms
 * prefers typing to mouse interactions
 * need to be able to easily aggregate and analyze students' statistics